-- We cover prescribed drugs and medications, as described in the chart beginning on page 49. - All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The prescription drug deductible is \$200 per person each calendar year.
+Important things you should keep in mind about these benefits: We cover prescribed drugs and medications, as described in the chart beginning on the page 49.
+All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+The calendar year deductible is: \$200per person each calendar year.
 This is a separate deductible from the Plan's calendar year deductible and applies to prescription drugs that you buy at any network or non-network retail drugstore or pharmacy.
 The prescription drug deductible applies to almost all benefits in this Section.
-We added ("No deductible") to show when the prescription drug deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+We added ("No deductible") to show when the prescription drug deductible does not apply.
+The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+When no PPO provider is available, non-PPO benefits apply.
+Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.